Jake-M-Short/Editing-Tool/MountaineersEarlyImplementation/README.md

 6. Once you have finished moving the text to your desired location, you can toggle the select button to exit select mode.

+7. If you are still within the edit submenu when finished moving the text, either click enter in the text field or confirm in the submenu.